 - Online Quizzes

 - Presentations

 - Team Projects

-- Laboratory Practicals and Reports
+- · Laboratory Practicals and Reports

 - Quizzes

 - Reports

-- Mid Term Tests
+- · Mid Term Tests

 - Final Exams

-A full description of all assessment requirements, types and due dates is available in your Course Outline that can be found on your course Moodle sites.
+A full description of all assessment requirements, types and due dates is available on your Course Moodle Sites in the Course Outline.

 The Diploma of Engineering allows students to pursue the following specialisations at UNSW: Aerospace Engineering, Bioinformatics Engineering, Chemical Engineering, Chemical Product Engineering, Civil Engineering, Computer Engineering, Environmental Engineering, Electrical Engineering, Materials Science and Engineering, Mechanical & Manufacturing Engineering, Mechanical Engineering, Mechatronic Engineering, Mining Engineering, Photovoltaics & Solar Energy, Petroleum Engineering, Renewable Energy Engineering, Telecommunications, and Quantum Engineering.

-Within the Engineering Programs, students must select the specialisation (Major) they wish to pursue at UNSW and that will determine the selection of courses the student has to complete.
-For details, refer to the Diploma of Engineering Course Matrix on the next page.
+Within the Engineering Programs, students must

+select the specialisation (Major) they wish to pursue at UNSW and that will determine the selection of courses the student has to complete.
+For details, refer to the Diploma of Engineering matrix on the next page.
 If you need assistance with course selection, please contact: